Models for integrating data science teams within organizations

 While there are gains in data science management costs, this model has important drawbacks:

-- Management complexity.
+a.
+Management complexity.
 Title and role diversity on the same team lead to management headaches.
 It is difficult for a single manager to maintain and assess multiple career ladders for different members of the team.
 Usually, the manager is inadvertently biased towards assessment against a single ladder—that of the standard engineering ladder.
 This incentivizes the data scientist to take on a role symmetrical to other engineers on the team, undermining the original point of hiring a data scientist.
 Hiring data scientists and putting together the right interview panel is also a challenge within this model.

 The democratic model